18kimn/imf_loans/content/text/raw/proposal.md

-economic measures like currency devaluation, austerity measures, and restructuring or refinancing foreign debts, but also include liberalization of markets broadly, privatization of state-owned companies in particular, opening the country to foreign investment, and most relevantly to this project, a stipulation for the country to move towards resource extraction and export.
+economic measures like currency devaluation, austerity measures, and restructuring or refinancing foreign debts, but also include liberalization of markets broadly, privatization of state-owned companies in particular, opening the country to foreign investment, and a stipulation for the country to move towards resource extraction and export.
 Although the majority of IMF loans do come with market-rate interest rates and often require collateral, both of which can be a significant burden for countries requesting aid, SAPs are far more powerful in terms of creating long-term subjugating economic relations.
-SAPs push countries in the Global South to cheaply produce and export goods to the Global North, where only then they are realized as profit.[This is the main subject of
-@smithImperialismTwentyFirstCentury2016] SAPs push countries to denationalize basic necessities and turn them over to multinational corporations in order to qualify for loans.[See @ciafoneEndowingNeoliberalUniversity2005 for a detailed history on Yale's relationship with privatizing Indonesian power.]
+SAPs push countries in the Global South to cheaply produce and export goods to the Global North, where only then they are realized as profit.[This is the main subject of @smithImperialismTwentyFirstCentury2016] SAPs push countries to denationalize basic necessities and turn them over to multinational corporations in order to qualify for loans.[See @ciafoneEndowingNeoliberalUniversity2005 for a detailed history on Yale's relationship with privatizing Indonesian power.]
 In more direct terms, SAPs push countries into a recapitulated racial hierarchy, a new imperialism, an imperialism for the twenty-first century.[@harveyNewImperialism2003; @smithImperialismTwentyFirstCentury2016]

 ### My project